About the Institute

-The Institute has since1993 focused its efforts on building a comprehensive professional development and recognition system that links education and compensation for the over 40,000 Early Educators who work with children or support the work of child care and school age programs.
+The Institute has since its inception in 1993 focused its efforts on building a comprehensive professional development and recognition system that links education and compensation for the over 40,000 Early Educators who work with children or support the work of child care and school age programs.
 The work of the Institute addresses a very important need in our state – to support the development of an educated child care workforce to provide healthy, safe and stimulating environments and experiences for over a quarter million young children and their families.

 The Institute was established in 1993 as a result of NAEYC’s national effort to address the need for national and state-level early care and education professional development systems.
 In September 2008, the Institute incorporated as a non-profit in North Carolina.
 In September 2009, its first Board of Directors was formed.

 The mission of the North Carolina Institute for Child Development Professionals (the Institute) is to promote the implementation of a comprehensive professional development and recognition system that links education and compensation for child development professionals to ensure high quality care and education services for children and families.

 The work of the Institute is conducted by the Board and Institute partners who work together in task groups and committees with the common purpose of working toward the Institute’s mission.
 Through in-person and virtual forums, outreach efforts and implementation of the NC Early Educator Certification (EEC) system, the Institute engages leadership within and across sectors, at various levels, to develop and implement strategies designed to enhance and strengthen North Carolina’s approach to professional development for early care and education and school age professionals.

 Ongoing and grant-funded efforts are underway in North Carolina at the state level within agencies and organizations as well as efforts focused specifically on professional development.